RationAI/xopat/modules/webgl/shaders/README.md

     - such controls then can be also used within other shaders
     - using same control name as different shader with a custom control type that is not registered might make the other shader look for it and fail in doing so
+    - ensure that the GLSL uniform is provided with value between 0 and 1 (standardize)
+       - if possible, of course not true for integer or boolean for example
  - follow strictly shader life cycle to manage your controls
     - `control.define()` will give you full code to include your uniform variable in the shader
     - `control.sample(ratio)` will give you a one-liner code (without `;`) to use anywhere you like